s22s/pre-lt-raster-frames/README.md

 For usage examples, see the [test specification](src/test/scala/org/apache/spark/sql/gt/GTSQLSpec.scala).

+To initialize the GeoTrellis support, call the following function in your Spark setup code:

+    gtRegister(sqlContext)

-A smattering of functions currentlly available via Spark Dataframes.
-(Prepend `st_` for access to SQL variants):
+A smattering of functions currentlly available via Spark Dataframes (prepend `st_` for access to SQL variants):

 * `randomTile(columns, rows, cellType)` - Create a tile with random cell values.
 * `explodeTile(tileColumn)` - Create a row for each pixel in tile.